stanonyime/pynojo/docs/source/devnotes.rst

 pynojo dose not use the NLS mechanism provided by Pyramid and Chameleon.
-Instead, pynojo has its own :mod:`pynojo.nls` package, which is based on `GNU gettext <http://www.gnu.org/software/gettext/>`_.
-To generate the pot file, cd to *utils* and execute *./genpot*.
-The pot file will be written to pynojo/nls/pynojo.pot.
+Instead, pynojo has its own :mod:`pynojo.nls` package, which is based on `GNU gettext`_.
+To generate the pot file, cd to *utils/nls* and execute *./genpot*.
+The pot file will be stored in the current directory.
 The locale directory is pynojo/nls/locale.
-To update the po files or regenerate the mo files, cd to *utils* and execute *./update-po* or *./genmo* respectively.
+To update the po files or generate the mo files, cd to *utils/nls* and execute *./update-po* or *./genmo* respectively.

 To localize: